[For Beginners] What is Middleware? A Thorough Explanation of Types, Roles, and Functions!

 Representative middleware

-A commonly used configuration is Linux (OS) + Apache (web pages) + MySQL (database) + PHP (programming language), which is referred to as LAMP , and servers are often created with this configuration.
+A commonly used configuration is Linux (OS) + Apache (Web page) + MySQL (database) + PHP (programming language), which is abbreviated LAMP , and servers are often built with this configuration.

 ①Apache